Install & Run

 Headless And Agent Runs

 The wizard needs an interactive terminal and a browser.
-For CI, scripts, and autonomous agents, use one of the noninteractive modes instead:.env.local, conto.config.json, and example.ts files as the
+For CI, scripts, and autonomous agents, use one of the noninteractive modes instead:.env.local, .gitignore, conto.config.json, and example.mjs files

-these flags, the CLI exits with an error that lists them instead of hanging on a prompt.
+modes, the CLI exits with an error that lists them instead of hanging on a prompt. --help and

 What Happens